-Unfortunately, not being able to accept payments is a huge problem for many “high-risk” businesses.
-All of this leads into the difficulty securing a merchant account for tech support.
-Traditional banks and aggregators choose to not accept high-risk accounts, preferring lower risk categories.
-In fact, any processor with an auto approval technique is very likely to not accept your business type.
+Unfortunately, not being able to accept payments is a huge problem for many “high risk” businesses.
+All of this contributes to the difficulty of securing a merchant account for tech support.
+Traditional banks and aggregators choose to not accept high risk merchant accounts, preferring lower-risk categories.
+In fact, any processor with an auto-approval technique is very likely to not accept your business type.
 Many merchants get set up to process payments this way, not realizing that within a few days, weeks, or months, they will be shut down.

 Why You Need a Specialized Account

-A merchant account will allow you to manage and prevent fraud and chargebacks.
-Tracking declines and recovering payments are more options that you have once setup is complete.
-You also want to have access to business level reporting so you can analyze the state of your finances.
+A merchant account will allow you to manage fraud and implement chargeback protection on your site.
+Tracking declines and recovering payments are more options than you have once the setup is complete.
+You also want to have access to business-level reporting so you can analyze the state of your finances.